a-moharil/2AMM20/README.md

 This repository consists of the codes for the project created during the course 2AMM20.

   1) BERT_Polysemy-Biomedical.py is the final code of our approach to obtain contextual cluster files.

+  2) BERT_similarity.ipynb contains functions to compute additional results.
+Produces BERT embeddings which can be used to calculate cosine similarity sentences and variance.

-  2) Result_link.md consists of the Google Drive link where all the obtained results of the experimentations are uploaded.
+  3) Result_link.md consists of the Google Drive link where all the obtained results of the experimentations are uploaded.

-  3) MSHCorpus.zip consists of the NLM-WSD Dataset.
+  4) MSHCorpus.zip consists of the NLM-WSD Dataset.
 This Data Needs to be converted into a single text file.

-  4) NLM_FULL_DATA.zip consists of a single txt file ( NLM_FULL_DATA.txt) created using the above-mentioned MSHCorpus.
+  5) NLM_FULL_DATA.zip consists of a single txt file ( NLM_FULL_DATA.txt) created using the above-mentioned MSHCorpus.

 ## BERT_POLYSEMY-BIOMEDICAL.PY
 After running the .py file the user will be presented to input some arguments.
 We explain these arguments below:-